How To Mix Quikrete Concrete

 4. Pour Water Into The Dry Concrete & Mix It

-Once the 2/3rds water and concrete is fully mixed, slowly pour the remaining water in.
+Once the 2/3rds water and concrete is fully mixed, slowly pour the remaining water in as needed.

 Do Not use more water than is required.
 Excess water weakens concrete.
-It makes it brittle and prone to cracking.
+It makes concrete brittle and prone to cracking.
 Many people are tempted to do it because wet concrete is easier to work with, but dry concrete is much stronger.
 The more water that’s added to the mix the weaker it becomes.
 Adding one extra quart of water to an 80 lb bag can reduce it’s strength by up to 40%.
+Just make sure not to add too little.

 Mixing The Concrete